By Christian Floerkemeier, CTO & Co-Founder, Scandit

 Since COVID-19, retailers are looking for ways to reduce the waiting time that we’re all now experiencing just to get into stores.
 These queues/lines clearly result in lost revenue either from customers going elsewhere or from the lower throughput of customers in stores.

 So the goal is to create more space and reduce the amount of time each customer spends in-store each shopping trip.
-Scan-and-Go shopping is an obvious tool that can help, as the retailer will benefit from the speed of shopping as much as the customer enjoys it.
+Self-scanning shopping is an obvious tool that can help, as the retailer will benefit from the speed of shopping as much as the customer enjoys it.

 But traditional bespoke scanners pose an obvious hygiene risk for shoppers, and an extra burden for retailers to manage adequate cleaning between use.
 As a result, some retailers have suspended their use.

-Driven by the new demand for clean and contactless shopping, we’re being asked to help retailers bring forward existing plans and accelerate rollouts for self-scanning and Scan-and-Go mobile apps using barcode scanning software.
+Driven by the new demand for clean and contactless shopping, we’re being asked to help retailers bring forward existing plans and accelerate rollouts for self-scanning and mobile apps using barcode scanning software.

 Since COVID-19, some of our existing customers are seeing a doubling in the number of in-store transactions going through self-scanning services that run on customers’ own smartphones.